ebzzry/ebzzry.github.io/src/en/quotes.md

 - People don’t actually like knowing they’re living in a simulation even if they strongly believe it’s true.<br>—Maggie Kim, Pantheon

+- You don’t solve more with more.
+You solve it with less.<br>—Caspian Keyes, Pantheon